ndaman/vim-config/README.md

 want to find/edit a plugin so that on keypress (<C-m> possibly) a window pops up with make targets Can this be done in Neomake?

-Split LS-DYNA plugin into separate files and modify them.
-One for Deoplete autocompletion and one for syntax highlighting.

 ## Issues

-coc.nvim causes some very annoying delays when I'm working on LS-DYNA files.
-I think this is related to the omnifunc completion?

 I would like to transition from using coc.nvim to the new built-in lsp [link](https://github.com/neovim/nvim-lsp)